-An accelerated, three-year, full-time residential program, providing future cantors with the tools they need to serve 21st-century congregations.
+A full-time program providing future cantors with the tools they need to serve 21st-century congregations.
 Classwork, vocal arts, private cantorial coaching, and internships are combined in one comprehensive curriculum.
-Our student spends three years of study in the fall and spring and remains on campus for two 8-week intensive summer sessions.
-Students complete a Master of Jewish Education degree together with their ordination requirements.
+Students complete either a Master of Jewish Studies or an optional Master of Jewish Education degree together with their ordination requirements.